ChristoPy/silk/README.md

     let newScore = scor + value // note the typo return newScore
   }
-  // Error:   ┌─ error: SyntaxError
+  //   ╭─ ReferenceError: This identifier has not been declared.
   // 3 │  scor
-  //   │  ^^^^ This identifier has not been declared.
+  //   │  ^^^^
-  // You can't use this variable as value.
+  //   • You can't use this variable as value.
 It does not exist.
   ```
 - [x] **No dynamic values**
   This rule is a boundary to prevent you from accessing a property in a dynamic value which (Silk) can't garantee it exists (yet).